They say…

 Website: www.badattitude.ch

-Birrificio Ticinese Two Penny
+Birrificio Bad Attitude Two Penny Porter

 Yes, another brewer with a bad attitude, this time explicity proclaimed, and hailing from well-behaved Switzerland, though from the Italian speaking region, within a stone’s throw of the Italian border.
-Brewer Roberto Bianchi creates the beers at the Ticinese brewery, which also produces the San Marino brands, though I’m not clear about the relationship between them — contract, brewery share or just separate families of beers [Since writing this, Swiss-based beer writer Laurent Mousson has clarified the situation — see his comment below].
+Brewer Roberto Bianchi creates the beers at the brewery, which also produces the San Marino brands, though I’m not clear about the relationship between them — contract, brewery share or just separate families of beers [Since writing this, Swiss-based beer writer Laurent Mousson has clarified the situation — see his comment below].
 Lavishly illustrated labels and publicity materials feature appropriate grafitti and collage artwork with ransom note lettering — strange how today’s bad boys are still borrowing from the rebellious imagery of 35 years ago.

-hit the news last year as the first European brewery to produce in cans, following US models like and Maui, but this sample was bottled, and bottle conditioned too.
-The beer is inspired by British porter — the union flag on the label isn’t just for punk cred — and refers in its name to 18th century London beer prices, but I wouldn’t rely too much on the historical credentials.
+Bad Attitude hit the news last year as the first European brewery to produce in cans, following US models like and Maui, but this sample was bottled, and bottle conditioned too.
+The beer is inspired by British porter — the union flag on the label isn’t just for punk cred — and refers in its name to 18th century beer prices, but I wouldn’t rely too much on the historical credentials.
 The roasted malt may be British but the hops — Amarillo, Chinook and Willamette — are decidedly transatlantic.

 It’s a very dark brown beer, near black, with a nice foamy beige head and a slightly chocolatey, malty aroma with a light hint of exotic spice.
-The palate is dark with and pencil lead flavours, very slightly acidic and tangy but also very creamy with notably burry, coffeeish hops lending a definite bitterness.
+The palate is dark with chocolate and pencil lead flavours, very slightly acidic and tangy but also very creamy with notably burry, coffeeish hops lending a definite bitterness.
 Tangy fruit starts a long finish which develops hints of mint before ending with plenty of burnt, ashy roasted malt character.
 Overall a stylish, flavourful and imaginative twist on the style.

 This was one of the beers featured at the Live Beer Blogging session at the Beer Bloggers Conference — but I confess I forewent my laptop for my old fashioned notebook and pencil.